This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antiviral medicines are given to treat the CMV infection.
-Early treatment for your baby may decrease his risk for hearing loss or problems with brain development.
+Early treatment for your baby may decrease his or her risk for hearing loss or problems with brain development.

 Help your child live a healthy life:

 - Have your child's hearing checked regularly.
 Early treatment for hearing loss may prevent problems with speech or learning.
-Ask your healthcare provider how often to get his hearing checked.
+Ask your healthcare provider how often to get his or her hearing checked.

 - Bring your child to speech, occupational, or physical therapy.
 Early therapy will help your child develop and learn as best as they can.

-Your baby will need regular follow up visits to check his growth and development.
-He will also need his vision and hearing checked regularly.
+Your baby will need regular follow up visits to check his or her growth and development.
+He or she will also need his or her vision and hearing checked regularly.
 Write down your questions so you remember to ask them during your visits.